 In Ohio, prehistory ends in 1654.
 This is when French fur traders showed up and The Great Dying of the Native American population began.

 During this time, Europeans unknowingly introduced diseases to the native population, killing unfathomable numbers of people.
+(NOTE: It is estimated the Native American population in the Americas went from 60 million strong to just 6 million on both continents and its islands.)

 “Diseases were coming across the Appalachian Mountains and wiping out almost whole villages.
 People who didn’t die moved to the next town and took the diseases with them.
 It went down the Ohio River Valley,” Hite said.